LSDtopotools/LSDTopoTools_ChannelExtraction/README.md

 3. DrEICH algorithm (Clubb et al., 2014) - channel_extraction_dreich.cpp and channel_extraction_dreich.make
 4. Geometric algorithm using Wiener filter - channel_extraction_wiener.cpp and channel_extraction_wiener.make

-For instructions and full documentation on how to run each of these methods please see the LSDTopoTools website (http://lsdtopotools.github.io/LSDTT_book/).
+For instructions and full documentation on how to run each of these methods please see the [LSDTopoTools website](http://lsdtopotools.github.io/LSDTT_book/).
 Example drivers for each of the methods can be found in BLAH repository.